 On November 1, 2013, DQM will be 10 years old.
 Much has changed over that time.
 Brands, skaters, and shops have come and gone.
 DQM remains as one of the oldest independently owned skate shops in the US.
 Vans, now 45 years old, remains the original skateboarding shoe company.
 Now one of the world’s largest footwear brands, Vans continues to progress.

-The Vans DQM General, opened in September 2011 in a landmark building in New York’s historic SoHo district, represents the bringing together of two iconic crews.
-Southern California meets New York.
+The Vans DQM General, first opened in September 2011 in a landmark building in New York’s historic SoHo district, represents the bringing together of two iconic crews.
+In July 2013, The Vans DQM General concept expanded to Boston, opening on high profile Newbury St, in a city so important in East Coast skateboarding culture and history, and in the state which Vans’ founding Van Doren family originally hails from.
+Southern California meets the East Coast.
 Vans meets DQM.
 Welcome to The General.